ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 title: Quality of Ribo-seq data
 zenodo_link: ''
 questions:
-- Which biological questions are addressed by the tutorial?
-- Which bioinformatics techniques are important to know for this type of data?
+- How is the quality of the mapping results?
+- What is the triplet nucleotide periodicity?
+- How is the distribution of read lengths?
 objectives:
+- Learning quality control metrics of post-alignment data
-- The learning objectives are the goals of the tutorial
+- Understand the most important characteristic of Ribo-seq data
-- They will be informed by your audience and will communicate to them and to yourself what you should focus on during the course
-- They are single sentences describing what a learner should be able to do once they have completed the tutorial
-- You can use Bloom's Taxonomy to write effective learning objectives
-time_estimation: 3H
+time_estimation: '1h'
 key_points:
-- The take-home messages
-- They will appear at the end of the tutorial
+- You can know how quality of mapping results is through this tutorial
+- There is a significant feature for Ribo-seq data because of the sliding rule of ribosome on RNA
 contributors:
 - ldyang14